ETX2250/ETF5922

 Note

-Common plots that are not supported by the default visualisation pane:
+Many common plots that are not in the default visualisation pane:

 • Boxplots